Laukji/world-cup-score-board/README.md

 ## Assumptions and explanation
 * Moved updateScore to the Match model as it logically belongs to a Match.
-Could have it in the Scoreboard class but would need an additional input parameter or two such as matchId/teamNames
+Could have it in the Scoreboard class but would need an additional input parameter or two such as matchId/teamNames.
+I'm assuming goals can be disallowed / previous score updates have been wrong, so I'm only validating that the new score is a not negative number

 * Used Integer as score type for null comparison and avoiding unboxing issues